socioskop/1A/README.md

 A statistical analysis plan has been finalized and registrered before engaging in analysis.
 The code provided here shows the complete pipeline from raw data to final results.

 Complete scripts are in ./lib.
 Log files as specified in 1A.R are in ./log.
 Output results are in ./out.
+1A.R gives the structure of scripts.

 Major changes made in relation to the statistical analysis plan are logged below: